What Does Mean Service Level Agreement?

 Better Customer Service: The SLA ensures customers receive high-quality service that meets their needs and requirements.
 The SLA sets out the service levels and metrics, ensuring that the provider is committed to delivering high customer service.

-Secondly, an SLA helps companies prioritize their resources effectively.
+Secondly, an SLA helps companies prioritise their resources effectively.
 By defining specific performance metrics like response times or uptime guarantees, businesses know exactly where to focus their efforts to meet customer expectations.
 This enables them to allocate resources more efficiently and improve performance across all areas of their operations.

 Conclusion